johanwannheden/timelog/README.md

 Run `docker build -t johanwannheden/timelog:latest .` from the command line in the root directory.

+## Push Docker image

+Run `docker push johanwannheden/timelog:latest` from the command line in the root directory.

 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).